Real Estate Prices and Overview

 Notable & Unique: People

-U of Southern Mississippi / W 7th St neighborhood are currently enrolled in college.
-This is
+NeighborhoodScout's analysis shows that the U of Southern Mississippi / W 7th St

-In addition, one of the unique characteristics of the U of Southern Mississippi / W 7th St
+In addition, the U of Southern Mississippi / W 7th St neighborhood stands out for having an

-residents here is lower than that found in 96.7% of the neighborhoods
+average per capita income lower than 96.7% of the neighborhoods

 Also, one of the really interesting characteristics about the